 In early October 1994, The Weekly Mail and Guardian (Johannesburg) reported that Angolan armed forces intelligence chief "General Itha" had provided the newspaper with a list of companies, individuals and aircraft he claimed were involved in "covert support" of UNITA.
 Itha alleged that military equipment, food and medicine were being flown from South Africa mostly to Zaire, and then transported to UNITA bases in Angola.
-Intha's list included Zairian, Namibian, and South African-registered aircraft.
+Intha's list included Zairian, Namibian, and South African-registered aircraft.71

-In 1992 and 1993 the Angolan government claimed that South African mercenaries were fighting for UNITA.
-As discussed above, Executive Outcomes was apparently working with UNITA in the first quarter of 1993.
+In 1992 and 1993 the Angolan government claimed that South African mercenaries were fighting for UNITA.72 As discussed above, Executive Outcomes was apparently working with UNITA in the first quarter of 1993.
 But by mid-1993 EO had reportedly severed all its links with UNITA, after securing a substantial security contract with the Angolan government.
-EO's Director Eeben Barlow claims that members of South Africa's Military Intelligence are still in 1994 supplying UNITA forces and a waging an undercover campaign against his company because he supports the Angolan government.
+EO's Director Eeben Barlow claims that members of South Africa's Military Intelligence are still in 1994 supplying UNITA forces and a waging an undercover campaign against his company because he supports the Angolan government.73 for UNITA in Huambo according to Angolan government sources in May 1994.
+This contradicts earlier government statements to the media about this incident.